Policy last updated

 Free follow up treatment will be provided to all students who need it.

 Services provided include teeth cleaning, fissure sealants, root canals, restorations (fillings), extractions and all other treatment required.
-Cosmetic procedures or orthodontics will not be provided.
+Cosmetic procedures or orthodontics are not provided as part of Smile Squad.

-Follow up treatment will take place in a van on the school site, with a fully functioning single-chair dental clinic set up.
+Follow up treatment will take place in a van on the school site, with a single-chair dental clinic set up.

 More complex treatments (including root canal treatment, complex restorations and complex or surgical extractions) may need to occur at the local community dental agency.